Wireless Water Submetering Systems for Efficient Utility Management

 The data collected by the sensors is transmitted wirelessly to the data collection module, which then forwards the data to the wireless gateway.
 The wireless gateway bridges the data collection module and the software system that analyzes and visualizes the data.

-Advanced Leak Detection with Wireless Water Submetering
+How to Detect Leaks with Wireless Water Submetering

 Wireless advanced water submetering systems can also be used for advanced leak detection using machine learning algorithms to analyze water usage patterns and identify anomalies.
 The system can detect changes that may indicate a leak or other issue by comparing current water usage data with historical data.